dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/aspnetcore-openapi.md

 ---

-Then, enable the swagger-ui middleware with a reference to the OpenAPI route registered earlier.
+Enable the swagger-ui middleware with a reference to the OpenAPI route registered earlier.
 To limit information disclosure and security vulnerability concerns, it's recommended to only enable Swagger UI in development environments.

 [!code-csharp[](~/fundamentals/minimal-apis/9.0-samples/WebMinOpenApi/Program.cs?name=snippet_swaggerui)]

 ### Linting generated OpenAPI documents with Spectral

 Spectral is an open-source OpenAPI document linter.
 Spectral can be incorporated into your application build to verify the quality of generated OpenAPI documents.
-Install Spectral according to the [package installation directions]https://github.com/stoplightio/spectral#-installation).
+Install Spectral according to the [package installation directions](https://github.com/stoplightio/spectral#-installation).

-To take advantage of Spectral, you must enable build-time OpenAPI document generation.
-To do so, install the `Microsoft.Extensions.ApiDescription.Server` package to enable build-time OpenAPI document generation.
+To take advantage of Spectral, install the `Microsoft.Extensions.ApiDescription.Server` package to enable build-time OpenAPI document generation.

 ### [Visual Studio](#tab/visual-studio)